 Lot Combinations - The majority option on the AC was to institute a maximum lot size of 6,535 sf, equal to an allowable density of three units.
 The ORC felt that, due to the wide variety of lot sizes in the R4C district, this requirement might unduly limit appropriate redevelopment.
-In addition, a maximum lot size could make existing larger lots non-conforming due to their size.
 As a result, the ORC recommends that lot combinations be required to receive Planning Commission approval as part of an associated site plan review.
 Review standards would be developed that the Commission would apply to determine if the combination and associated redevelopment is compatible with the surrounding area.
 Design and massing standards would also be developed.
-These review standards would give Planning Commission and/or City Council the discretion to approve projects that meet character and scale of the existing neighborhoods but require a larger parcel size.
-This discretion would be based on standards that will allow each project to be judged on its specific characteristics.
-This approach could allow creative projects, with small scale massing of buildings on a larger lot.
-Large lots also allow the opportunity for inclusion of storm water and landscape improvements.